01binary/investment-casting/README.md

 ## Selecting metal

-Choose an alloy designed for casting rather than machining, for example 356 instead of 6061.
+Use an alloy designed for casting rather than machining, for example 356 instead of 6061.
 The [356](https://www.makeitfrom.com/material-properties/356.0-SG70A-A03560-Cast-Aluminum) alloy is used for car engine blocks and computer heat sinks, so it’s easy to acquire on the Internet in the form of de-drossed and degassed ingots.

 ## Metal casting